anilkk/ui-component-with-forge-ui/README.md

 - **DON'T REINVENT THE WHEEL**, use already existing standard _UI pattern_ in your app.
 - **LESS IS MORE**, to show Forge UI components are sufficient to create most of the standard UI components.

+## Forge UI Design Principles

+1. **Ease and speed over flexibility**.
+Minimise options to stay lighting fast.
+2. **Provide direction**.
+Components are moleculer and composed and avoid minutiae

 ### Table of Contents

 - **[Heading](#heading)**<br>